-Part of making your survey user-friendly is using language that's familiar and makes sense to the participant.
-If your survey questions include complicated business jargon, participants won't have a clue about what you're asking them.
+Part of making your survey user-friendly is using familiar language that makes sense to the participant.
+If your survey questions include complicated business jargon, participants won't know what you're asking them.

 Instead, stick to simple, casual language that anyone can understand.
 After all, you want your participants to be comfortable and feel like the survey-taking process is smooth and efficient.

 Editor's note: This post was originally published May 2020 and has been updated for comprehensiveness.